- Describe the terms of the Wilmot Proviso

 The Wilmot Proviso captured the “antislavery” sentiments during and after the Mexican War.
 Antislavery advocates differed from the abolitionists.
 While abolitionists called for the end of slavery everywhere, antislavery advocates, for various reasons, did not challenge the presence of slavery in the states where it already existed.
-Those who supported antislavery fervently opposed its expansion westward because, they argued, slavery would degrade white labor and reduce its value, cast a stigma upon hard-working whites, and deprive them of a chance to advance economically.
-The western lands, they argued, should be open to white men only—small farmers and urban workers for whom the West held the promise of economic advancement.
-Where slavery was entrenched, according to antislavery advocates, there was little land left for small farmers to purchase, and such men could not compete fairly with slaveholders who held large farms and gangs of slaves.
-Ordinary laborers suffered also; no one would pay a white man a decent wage when a slave worked for nothing.
-When labor was associated with loss of freedom, antislavery supporters argued, all white workers carried a stigma that marked them as little better than slaves.
+Those who supported antislavery fervently opposed its expansion westward because, they argued, slavery would degrade White labor and reduce its value, cast a stigma upon hard-working Whites, and deprive them of a chance to advance economically.
+The western lands, they argued, should be open to White men only—small farmers and urban workers for whom the West held the promise of economic advancement.
+Where slavery was entrenched, according to antislavery advocates, there was little land left for small farmers to purchase, and such men could not compete fairly with slaveholders who held large farms and gangs of enslaved people.
+Ordinary laborers suffered also; no one would pay a White man a decent wage when an enslaved person worked for nothing.
+When labor was associated with loss of freedom, antislavery supporters argued, all White workers carried a stigma that marked them as little better than the enslaved.

-Wilmot opposed the extension of slavery into the Mexican Cession not because of his concern for African Americans, but because of his belief that slavery hurt white workers, and that lands acquired by the government should be used to better the position of white small farmers and laborers.
+Wilmot opposed the extension of slavery into the Mexican Cession not because of his concern for African Americans, but because of his belief that slavery hurt White workers, and that lands acquired by the government should be used to better the position of White small farmers and laborers.
 Work was not simply something that people did; it gave them dignity, but in a slave society, labor had no dignity.
-In response to these arguments, southerners maintained that laborers in northern factories were treated worse than slaves.
+In response to these arguments, southerners maintained that laborers in northern factories were treated worse than enslaved people.
 Their work was tedious and low paid.
 Their meager income was spent on inadequate food, clothing, and shelter.
 There was no dignity in such a life.
-In contrast, they argued, southern slaves were provided with a home, the necessities of life, and the protection of their masters.
+In contrast, they argued, southern enslaved people were provided with a home, the necessities of life, and the protection of their slaveholders.
 Factory owners did not care for or protect their employees in the same way.

 THE FREE-SOIL PARTY AND THE ELECTION OF 1848